SR 520 reopens after weekend of construction

-SEATTLE – Crews reopened both directions of State Route 520 this morning after working through the weekend to install massive concrete girders in Medina.
-Eastbound drivers also will see a slight traffic shift around a new median work zone east of 84th Avenue Northeast.
+SEATTLE – Both directions of State Route 520 reopened on-time this morning after crews worked half the weekend to install massive concrete girders in Medina for a future lidded overpass and to create a wider median work zone on the Eastside.

-About 75 workers were needed this weekend to create the median work zone on the highway and install two sizes of girders.
-The smaller 70-foot-long girders each weighed approximately 48 tons and now span the eastbound lanes; the larger 142-foot-long girders each weighed approximately 106 tons and are above westbound traffic.
-In all, an estimated 3.7 million pounds of steel-reinforced concrete girders were installed.
+About 75 construction workers were needed this weekend to expand the median work zone on the highway and install 22 steel-reinforced concrete girders in Medina.
+Two sizes of girders were installed in equal numbers: smaller girders measure 70 feet long, each weigh about 48 tons and span the eastbound lanes; larger 142-foot-long girders each weigh about 106 tons and are above westbound traffic.
+In all, an estimated 3.4 million pounds of steel-reinforced concrete girders were installed.

 Hyperlinks in this news release